Peer-Reviewed Journal Articles

 Manuscripts in Preparation

-Montagrin, A., Martins-Klein, B., Sander, D., & Mather, M (revise and resubmit).
-Effects of Hunger on Emotional Arousal Responses and Attention/Memory.
+Montagrin, A., Martins-Klein, B., Sander, D., & Mather, M (in press).
+Effects of hunger on emotional arousal responses/attention memory biases.
+Emotion.

 Martins-Klein, B., & Krauss-Whitbourne, S. In J. Zimmerman, J. Barnett, & L. Campbell (Eds.), Bringing psychotherapy to the underserved (pp. TBD).
 New York, NY, US: Oxford University Press (in press).

 Durbin, K.A., Vicaria, I.M., & Martins-Klein, B. (submitted).
 Spontaneous emotion regulation and temporal reappraisal tactics in younger and older adults.

 Martins-Klein, B., Bamonti, P.A., Owsiany, M., Naik, A., & Moye, J. (submitted).
 Age Differences in Cancer-Related Stress, Spontaneous Emotion Regulation, and Emotional Distress.

 Martins, B., & Mather, M. (2016).
 Default mode network and later-life emotion regulation: Linking functional connectivity patterns and emotional outcomes.
 In A. D. Ong & C. E. Löckenhoff (Eds.), Emotion, aging, and health(pp. 9-29).
 Washington, DC, US: American Psychological Association.